thijssnelleman/CostOfReproducibility/NeurIPS/2023/reviews/MultiVENT: Multilingual Videos of Events and Aligned Natural Text.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[8]
+[6]

 The authors use a previous method and apply it to their data.
 In sec 5.2. they cite this source and provide some minor details regarding the architecture.
-Real HP values not given.
+A configuration file can be found in the implementation.
+It would need to be checked if these are the used values per experiment.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_